Safe motor arming system

 Note: In practice, a condition would be added to L2 for the throttle to be at idle.

-In the following example.
-CH7 is the motor channel, L3 is the arming switch:
+In the example below, CH7 is the motor channel, and L3 is the sticky arming switch.

 CH7:Motor